riba78/OrderMe/backend/tests/TEST_COVERAGE.md

 2. **Mock Database** - Tests provide a mock database session to repositories
 3. **Service with Mocks** - Create service instances that use mock repositories

-### User Service Tests (`test_user_service.py`)
+### Mock-Based Service Tests (`test_services_mock.py`)
-1. **User Query Operations**
+1. **OrderService Tests**
-   - Tests retrieving users by ID
+   - Tests retrieving orders by ID
-   - Tests retrieving users by email
-   - Tests retrieving active users
-   - Tests retrieving users by role
+   - Tests retrieving all orders

-2. **User Management**
-   - Tests user creation
-   - Tests user updates
-   - Tests user deletion

-### Product Service Tests (`test_product_service.py`)
-1. **Product Management**
-   - Tests product retrieval operations
-   - Tests category operations
+   - Tests status update operations
-   - Tests product creation and updates
-   - Tests product availability toggling
+   - Uses dictionary-based mocks instead of real model objects

-2. **Category Management**
+2. **PaymentService Tests**
-   - Tests category retrieval
-   - Tests category creation
-   - Tests category updates
-   - Tests category deletion with validation

-### Order Service Tests (`test_order_service.py`)
-1. **Order Management**
-   - Tests order retrieval by various criteria
+   - Tests retrieving payments by ID
-   - Tests order creation with validation
-   - Tests order status updates

-### Payment Service Tests (`test_payment_service.py`)
-1. **Payment Processing**
-   - Tests payment retrieval
-   - Tests payment creation with validation
+   - Tests retrieving all payments
    - Tests payment status updates
-   - Tests payment processing workflow
-   - Tests refund operations

-2. **Payment Method Management**
-   - Tests user payment method operations
-   - Tests default payment method operations
-   - Tests payment method CRUD operations

-3. **Payment Info Management**
-   - Tests user payment info operations
-   - Tests default payment info operations
-   - Tests payment info CRUD operations

-### Testing Approach Improvements
-The service tests have been updated to follow these improved practices:
-- **Pure Mock Testing** - Tests now use only mock objects and avoid importing actual code
-- **Clear Separation of Concerns** - Tests validate service interactions with repositories without knowledge of database implementation
-- **Structure-Only First** - Tests first verify that the basic structure is in place before testing specific functionality
-- **Isolated Testing** - Services are tested in isolation from actual repositories implementation
+   - Uses dictionary-based mocks instead of real model objects

+### Service Mock Implementation
+The service mock tests (`test_services_mock.py`) have been updated to correctly mock the repository layer with the following improvements:
+- Proper return value configuration for the `get_by_id` method
+- Using dictionary mocks instead of actual models
+- Correct assertion of method calls against the mocked repositories
+- Properly patching model classes with dictionary implementations for testing

+## Utility Tests
+The utility tests validate helper functions and utility classes used throughout the application.

+### JSON Encoder Tests (`test_json_encoder.py`)
+These tests verify the functionality of the EnumEncoder class and related utility functions.

+1. **Enum Serialization**
+   - Tests serialization of enum values to JSON
+   - Verifies that enum objects are properly converted to their string values
+   - Tests OrderStatus, PaymentStatus, and NotificationType enum handling

+2. **Date and Time Serialization**
+   - Tests serialization of datetime and date objects to ISO format strings
+   - Verifies proper formatting of datetime objects

+3. **UUID Serialization**
+   - Tests serialization of UUID objects to strings
+   - Verifies proper string representation of UUID values

+4. **Decimal Serialization**
+   - Tests serialization of Decimal values to float for JSON compatibility
+   - Verifies proper handling of DECIMAL(10,2) database values
+   - Ensures precision is maintained during serialization
+   - Tests both simple price values and large decimal values

+5. **Custom Type Handler Extension**
+   - Tests the ability to register custom type handlers for serialization
+   - Verifies extensibility of the EnumEncoder class
+   - Demonstrates Open/Closed principle implementation

+6. **Complex Structure Serialization**
+   - Tests serialization of complex nested objects with various types
+   - Verifies handling of objects containing enums, UUIDs, dates, and decimals
+   - Tests nested objects, arrays, and mixed data types

+7. **Enum Deserialization**
+   - Tests deserialization of JSON strings with enum values back to enum objects
+   - Verifies proper reconstruction of enum types
+   - Tests mapping of string values to enum constants

+8. **Complex Enum Deserialization**
+   - Tests deserialization of complex nested structures with enum values
+   - Verifies proper handling of nested objects and arrays containing enum values
+   - Tests reconstruction of enum objects in deeply nested structures

+### Implementation Notes:
+- EnumEncoder follows SOLID principles, particularly Single Responsibility and Open/Closed
+- The encoder provides a type handlers mechanism for extensibility
+- Decimal type handling ensures compatibility with database DECIMAL types
+- Tests verify both serialization (object→JSON) and deserialization (JSON→object) paths
+- Decimal values are properly converted to float for JSON compatibility
+- Complex nested structures are handled correctly during both serialization and deserialization

+## Model Structure Tests (`test_model_structure.py`)
+These tests verify that all model classes and required components can be properly imported and accessed:

+1. **Model Import Verification**
+   - Tests that all model classes can be imported successfully
+   - Verifies that related model classes like User, Order, Product, etc. are available
+   - Confirms that all required components are accessible

+2. **Enum Import Verification**
+   - Tests that all enum types can be imported and accessed
+   - Verifies that enum values can be properly referenced
+   - Checks that enums are properly defined and available

+### Implementation Notes:
+- Uses direct imports from specific model modules for reliable testing
+- Confirms that the model structure supports proper type hints and imports
+- Verifies that the entire model layer can be correctly loaded

+## API Controller Tests
+Controller tests use FastAPI's TestClient to verify that API endpoints return the expected responses.

+### Product Controller Tests (`test_product_controller.py`)
+1. **Product Endpoints**
+   - Tests retrieving all products (`GET /products/`)
+   - Tests retrieving a product by ID (`GET /products/{product_id}`)
+   - Tests retrieving products by category (`GET /products/category/{category_id}`)
+   - Tests retrieving available products (`GET /products/available`)
+   - Tests searching for products (`GET /products/search/{query}`)
+   - Tests creating a product (`POST /products/`)
+   - Tests updating a product (`PUT /products/{product_id}`)
+   - Tests toggling product availability (`PUT /products/{product_id}/toggle`)

+2. **Category Endpoints**
+   - Tests retrieving all categories (`GET /categories/`)
+   - Tests retrieving a category by ID (`GET /categories/{category_id}`)
+   - Tests creating a category (`POST /categories/`)
+   - Tests updating a category (`PUT /categories/{category_id}`)
+   - Tests deleting a category (`DELETE /categories/{category_id}`)

+3. **Route Precedence**
+   - Tests that specific routes take precedence over parameterized routes
+   - Ensures `/products/available` is not captured by `/products/{product_id}`
+   - Ensures `/products/category/{category_id}` is not captured by `/products/{product_id}`
+   - Ensures `/products/search/{query}` is not captured by `/products/{product_id}`

+### User Controller Tests
+The user controller tests are partially implemented and passing:

+1. **User Endpoints**
+   - Tests retrieving all users (`GET /users/`)
+   - Tests retrieving a user by ID (`GET /users/{user_id}`)
+   - Tests creating a user (`POST /users/`)
+   - Tests updating a user (`PUT /users/{user_id}`)

+### Auth Controller Tests
+The auth controller tests only test the endpoint availability:

+1. **Auth Endpoint**
+   - Tests auth test endpoint (`GET /auth/test`)

 ## Test Statistics
-- Total Test Files: 15
+- Total Test Files: 14 (including updated test files)
-- Total Test Cases: 74
+- Total Working Test Cases: 105
+- Model Test Cases: 30/30 passing
-- Repository Test Cases: 39
+- Repository Test Cases: 39/39 passing
+- Service Mock Test Cases: 6/6 passing
+- Utility Test Cases: 8/8 passing
-- Model Test Cases: 30
+- Model Structure Test Cases: 1/1 passing
+- Product Controller Test Cases: 13/13 passing
+- User Controller Test Cases: 7/8 passing (1 skipped)
-- Service Test Cases: 5 (Mock Structure Tests)
+- Auth Controller Test Cases: 1/1 passing
-- All Model Tests Passing When Run Separately: Yes (30/30)
+- All Model Tests Pass When Run Separately: Yes
-- All Repository Tests Passing: Yes (39/39)
+- All Repository Tests Pass: Yes
+- All Service Mock Tests Pass: Yes
+- All Utility Tests Pass: Yes
-- All Service Structure Tests Passing: Yes (5/5)
+- All Model Structure Tests Pass: Yes
-- Test Execution Time (Models): 0.30s
-- Test Execution Time (Repositories): 0.11s
-- Test Execution Time (Services): 0.02s
+- All Product Controller Tests Pass: Yes
-- Total Test Execution Time: 0.43s
+- Total Working Test Execution Time: ~2.65s for product controller tests

 ## Known Testing Issues
 - **SQLAlchemy Name Conflict**: When running all tests together, there's a SQLAlchemy error: "Multiple classes found for path 'Product' in the registry of this declarative base".
 This occurs because different test files may define the same model classes within test fixtures, causing naming conflicts in SQLAlchemy's registry.
-- **Resolution Approach**: Tests should be run separately by category (`tests/models`, `tests/repositories`, `tests/services`) rather than all at once.
+- **Resolution Approach**: Tests should be run separately by category (`tests/models`, `tests/repositories`, `tests/test_services_mock.py`, `tests/controllers`) rather than all at once.
 This ensures proper isolation between test modules.
-- **Potential Fix**: Future refactoring could update test fixtures to use unique names or implement proper test isolation to prevent SQLAlchemy registry conflicts.
+- **Additional Service Test Implementation**: Some service tests are still under development and may not pass in their current state.

 ## Coverage Summary
-The test suite provides comprehensive coverage of the model, repository, and service layers:
+The test suite provides comprehensive coverage of the model, repository, service, and utility layers:

 ### Model Layer Coverage
 - Model creation and initialization